HypeCheck

 weak

-Research-backed dose: 20 mg daily based on study doses
+Research-backed dose: 10-20 mg daily (based on general knowledge; no study data provided)

 NutriCaps® Pullulan Capsule